gravitational/teleport/docs/5.0/pages/enterprise/quickstart-enterprise.md

 ### Configuration File

-save the following configuration file as `/etc/teleport.yaml` on the _auth.example.com_:
+Save the following configuration file as `/etc/teleport.yaml` on the _auth.example.com_:

 ```yaml
 teleport: